crypticCaroline/ms1-plantfactory/README.md

 ### Usability Testing

 I sent the project to a few of my peers in the slack community and to a few friends within the industry.
 I had them check to ensure all links were working and the website was responsive at different screen resolutions.
 One of my friends viewed the project in simplified mode and commented that the website was still easy to navigate and displayed clearly.

 A few bugs were identified prior to diployment.
 The form was being cut off the bottom on very small screen sizes and the links to social media were not working.
 I FIXED these prior to deployment.
 By making sure the web address was correct and by resizing the form.

 ### Browser Compatibility

 Tested on Chrome, Firefox, Brave, Internet Explorer, Microsoft Edge, Safari.
 I tested on older version of Internet Explorer, the website works from Internet Explore 9 and onwards, although not all the content is as designed the overall layout means the content is still easy to read and the images are still visable.
 I used [IE NetREnderer](https://netrenderer.com/index.php) to test the older versions.

 ### OS Compatibility
-Tested on iOS , Android 10 and Windows 10. - Asked a friend with an IPhone that it was working.
+Tested on iOS, Android 10, and Windows 10. - Asked a friend with an IPhone that it was working.
-Tested for responsivness using Chrome DevTools.
+Tested for responsiveness using Chrome DevTools.

 ### Performance Testing
 Tested on the Developer Tools Lighthouse.
 This was the first time running through Lighthouse